WordPress/gutenberg/docs/reference-guides/block-api/block-metadata.md

 { "style": [ "file:./style.css", "example-shared-style" ] }
 ```

-Block type frontend and editor style definition.
-It will be enqueued both in the editor and when viewing the content on the front of the site.
+Block type frontend and editor styles definition.
+They will be enqueued both in the editor and when viewing the content on the front of the site.

+It's possible to pass a style handle registered with the [`wp_register_style`](https://developer.wordpress.org/reference/functions/wp_register_style/) function, a path to a CSS file relative to the `block.json` file, or a list with a mix of both ([learn more](#wpdefinedasset)).

 _Note: An option to pass also an array of styles exists since WordPress `5.9.0`._